Contact Lenses

 Risks

-Minor but bothersome side effects of contact lenses are common.
-But the overall risk of infection and other vision-threatening complications is low.
+Minor side effects of contact lenses are common.
+But the risk of infection or other problems that can affect your vision is low.

 Problems sometimes caused by wearing contact lenses include: